Work Environment

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Pharmacist
+Entry / Progression - Pharmacist

-To qualify as a pharmacist in Ireland, you must complete a five year Master’s degree in pharmacy which is accredited by the Pharmaceutical Society of Ireland (PSI).
+To qualify as a Pharmacist in Ireland, you must complete a five year master’s degree in pharmacy which is accredited by the Pharmaceutical Society of Ireland (PSI).

 Approved programmes are delivered by Trinity College Dublin, the Royal College of Surgeons in Ireland and University College Cork.
 You can find up-to-date information about the approved courses PSI Pharmacy Society Ireland and applications are made through the CAO.